act-rules/act-rules.github.io/_rules/visible-label-in-accessible-name-2ee8b8.md

 This rule applies to elements with a [widget role][] that [support name from content][supports name from content].
 This includes the following: `button`, `checkbox`, `gridcell`, `link`, `menuitem`, `menuitemcheckbox`, `menuitemradio`, `option`, `radio`, `searchbox`, `switch`, `tab`, `treeitem`.

 The understanding document of [2.5.3 Label in Name][understand253] use the term "symbolic text characters" to refer to a type of [non-text content][] that uses text characters as symbols, such as using "x" to mean "close".
-Because there is no definition for symbolic text characters, this rule uses non-text content instead.
+This rule considers them as "characters expressing non-text content".
+Unicode emojis are another example of non-text content, although these are not "symbolic text characters".

 - [Understanding Success Criterion 2.5.3: Label in Name][understand253]
 - [G208: Including the text of the visible label as part of the accessible name](https://www.w3.org/WAI/WCAG21/Techniques/general/G208)